 Sleeping Bear Dunes National Lakeshore

-Sleeping Bear Dunes is a large park that is known for its towering sand dunes.
+Sleeping Bear Dunes is a large park that is known for its towering dunes.
 The Dune Climb is up and over, down to Lake Michigan.
 It is quite an arduous hike all the way down to the lake and back, so we recommend just going to the top to see the expansive views for those who do not want to do the full hike.

 Numerous hiking trails and overlooks are spread throughout the park.
 Other activities include kayaking, canoeing, river tubing, going to the beach, viewing dark sky views, taking scenic drives, and exploring Glen Harbor and Glen Arbor.